 Why is it important for nurses and other health professionals to recognize mental disorders in all settings?

 Both recognized and unrecognized mental illnesses can be reasons for noncompliance of patients in all health care settings.
 Many of the behaviors, signs, and symptoms of mental illness overlap, and people often need treatment of more than one disorder.
 Sometimes the symptoms and behaviors can look like mental illness but are related to hospitalization, medication, or a temporary situation.

-Effective patient teaching should include family members or support systems, and proper referral for community resources medication and followup services.
-An appropriate living situation and treatment plan needs to be coordinated, utilizing the expertise of social workers.
-These interventions can be vital to help prevent relapse and re-admissions to the hospital, for many patients – especially those who are chronically mentally ill.
+Effective patient teaching should include warning signs of mental illness.
+Include family members or other support systems.
+Coordinate a community resources, medication, and follow up services for an an appropriate living situation and treatment plan.
+Including social workers and caregivers can help prevent relapse and re-admissions for many patients – especially those who are chronically mentally ill.

 Developed and Published by:

 305 N 2nd Street

 Credits & References

 Allison Wagner contributed her talented voice for the scenarios.